Situated along the scenic Illinois River, the Starved Rock Visitor Center should be the first stop when visiting the park.

 Educational displays inside the center will help acquaint visitors with the park history, geology, flora, and fauna of Starved Rock State Park.

 Three informational park videos are highly recommended and available upon request: Orientation, In the Shadow of the Rock (history), Civilian Conservation Corps in Illinois, On the Wings of the Wind (bald eagle), and Smokey the Bear, A Day in the Forest.

-Free guided hikes to Starved Rock and French Canyon are available every Saturday at 9:30 a.m. from the third Saturday in June through the second Sunday in November.
+Free guided hikes to Starved Rock and Wildcat Canyon are available every Saturday at 9:30 a.m. from the third Saturday in June through the second Saturday in November.
 Hikes leave the Visitor Center promptly at 9:30 a.m. and will return by 11:30 a.m.

-Schools and other organized groups may arrange reservations for programs and guided hikes by contacting the center at 815-667-5356, or emailing the Natural Resource Coordinator at firstname.lastname@example.org.
+Schools and Scout groups may arrange reservations for a 2 hour guided hike on the parks history and geology to Starved Rock, French Canyon, Wildcat Canyon and Lovers Leap (Friday’s only September-April) by contacting the center at 815-667-5356, or emailing the Natural Resource Coordinator at firstname.lastname@example.org.

 Scout Badge in a Backpack program as well as the Junior Ranger Program are available at the Front Desk of the Visitor Center upon request.

 Binoculars, dog bowls, and dog leashes available for rent (FREE) with drivers license at the Front Desk of the Visitor Center from 9-3:30 daily.